India tests nuclear-capable ICBM

 New Delhi (CNN)India successfully tested its most powerful nuclear-capable missile on Monday, according to the country's Defense Research and Development Organization (DRDO) and Defense Ministry.

-The Defense Ministry said that the test showed the increasing strength of the country's homemade missiles and will help as a deterrent.
+The Defense Ministry said the test showed the increasing strength of the country's homemade missiles and will help as a deterrent.

 "Successful test firing of Agni V makes every Indian very proud.
 It will add tremendous strength to our strategic defence," Indian Prime Minister Narendra Modi said on Twitter.